Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 All three platforms offer unlimited bandwidth on their paid-for plans, which means that there’s no restrictions on the number of visitors to your site using any of these website builders.

-As for storage — the amount of space you get to store images and other files for your site — oddly Wix limits space, while the other two platforms give you an unlimited amount.
+As for storage — the amount of space you get to host images and other files on your site — oddly Wix limits space, while the other two platforms give you an unlimited amount of it.

 Winners for bandwidth and storage: Shopify and Squarespace.